 As Commissioner for District 1, she represents the Cities of Opa-Locka and Miami Gardens, as well as unincorporated communities that include California Club, Ives Estates and Country Club Lakes.

 In 2007, Jordan was elected by her colleagues to serve as Vice-Chairperson of the County Commission and Chair of the Transit Committee for a two-year term.
-Her current committee assignments include Unincorporated Municipal Service Area, Transit and Mobility, and Metropolitan Services, where she serves as Chairwoman.
-She is also a member of the Metropolitan Planning Organization, Youth Crime Taskforce and CareerSource Florida.
+Her current committee assignments include Housing and Social Services, Parks and Cultural Affairs, and she is Vice Chair of Public Safety and Health.
+She is also a member of the Transportation Planning Organization, Youth Crime Taskforce and CareerSource Florida.

 Commissioner Jordan was elected unopposed for a fourth term in 2016.
-Now in her twelfth year, Jordan has championed several issues facing minorities and the underprivileged.
+Now in her fourteenth year, Jordan has championed several issues facing minorities and the underprivileged.
 She has been a leader in the areas of affordable housing, small business development, children and senior programs, while fostering continuous economic development within her district.
-Since taking office, she has directed the infusion of more than $70 million dollars in construction and infrastructure projects including road resurfacing, drainage improvements, sidewalk installation, speed calming devices, road beautification, affordable and elderly housing and home rehabilitation and beautification programs.
-She has also provided resources for the creation and development of the Opa-locka Branch Library, the restoration of the Historic Opa-locka City Hall and a $5 million allocation to Florida Memorial University for the construction of a Multi-Purpose Arena.
-Her leadership has also fostered more than $130 million dollars in public and private investments at Miami-Opa Locka Executive Airport; including the $150 million Carrie Meek International Business Park, which is home to the new Amazon Fulfillment Center.
+Since taking office, she has directed the infusion of more than $70 million in construction and infrastructure projects including road resurfacing, drainage improvements, sidewalk installation, speed calming devices, road beautification, affordable and elderly housing and home rehabilitation and beautification programs.
+She has also provided resources for the creation and development of the Opa-locka Branch Library, the restoration of the historic Opa-locka City Hall and a $5 million allocation to Florida Memorial University for the construction of a Multi-Purpose Arena.
+Her leadership has also fostered more than $500 million in public and private investments at Miami-Opa Locka Executive Airport; including the $150 million Carrie Meek International Business Park, which is home to the new Amazon Fulfillment Center.
 As commissioner, she also sponsors numerous community events that celebrate the rich culture and diversity of District 1 including the Black Heritage Festival and Hispanic Heritage Festival.
 Other events that she sponsors are Foster, Adoptive, Kinship & Independent Living Commemorative Ceremony, Valentine’s Day Dance for Seniors, Music in the Park jazz concert series, Summer Youth Internship Initiative (SYII), Thanksgiving Turkey Giveaway, Holiday Toy Giveaway, and Small-Business workshops.